-Bulgaria: CPC granted Eurohold permission to acquire CEZ Bulgaria assets2.
-November 2020. / SEE Energy News
+Bulgaria: CPC granted Eurohold permission to acquire CEZ Bulgaria assets, SEE Energy News

 Bulgarian Commission for the Protection of Competition (CPC) has granted Eurohold Bulgaria the permission to acquire Bulgarian assets of Czech energy group CEZ, the company announced.